 Ease of Use

-The Recaro earned the highest score for ease of use, tying with the Doona with an 8 of 10.
+The Recaro tied with the Doona, both seats earning the highest score for ease of use with an 8 of 10.
 It performed better in this metric than any other, which isn't bad given that ease of use affects everyday performance and user experience.

 The buckle on the Recaro is the easiest buckle in the group to use.
 It does not require excessive pressure to push, and the sides come apart easily.
 Buckling up is just as easy with two sides you can put in one at a time with no worries about marrying up the sides.
 The chest clip is also easy to use and is similar to the one found on the Peg Perego Primo Viaggio and is almost easier to use with one hand than with two.
 It is simple to depress the button and slide the sides apart, and it is also relatively easy to mate the two sides up to buckle.